Hypercubers/hypercubing.xyz/docs/tutorial2.md

 ## Making puzzles out of shapes

-To make [twisty puzzles](https://en.wikipedia.org/wiki/N-dimensional_sequential_move_puzzle) out of higher dimensional shapes, we define cutting planes and twists axes, which will tell us which pieces go where when the puzzle is turned.
+To make [twisty puzzles](https://en.wikipedia.org/wiki/N-dimensional_sequential_move_puzzle) out of higher dimensional shapes, we define cutting planes and twist axes, which will tell us which pieces go where when the puzzle is turned.
-Cutting a hypercube into 3 layers along each axis, we get the 3x3x3x3, or 3$^4$.
+Cutting a hypercube into 3 layers along each axis, we get the 3x3x3x3, or 3^4^.

 <center>![3x3x3x3](/assets/images/3_4_transparent.png){width="50%"}</center>